 The litigation challenging EPA’s 2015 action remains on hold in the D.C.
 Circuit.
 Meanwhile, EPA is taking action in specific jurisdictions that signal a broader policy change on how it treats excess emissions during periods of startup, shutdown, and malfunction.

 June 12, 2015 EPA publishes a final action clarifying and revising its guidance on excess startup, shutdown and malfunction emissions.
 EPA finds that thirty-six states must revise their State Implementation Plans under the Clean Air Act to incorporate the new requirements by Nov.
 22, 2016.
+This action was a response to a 2011 petition by Sierra Club.

 June 12, 2015 Industry sues EPA over its final action.
 Walter Coke v.
 EPA, No. 15-1166 (D.C.
 Cir.).